lingochen/FastSubd-Re/docs/meshcolors.md

 Implementation detail

-tried to fit 2 triangle together as a quad if the texture is continuous. map one quad to patch texture. fit one triangle to one patch texture if no friend triangle is founded.
+tried to fit 2 triangle together to form a quad then map the quad to patch texture. fit one triangle to one patch texture if no good pair of triangle is founded. quadrangulation should be simple.
+Round the triangle pair with the best shape, which is as rectangle as possible, minimized slanting.

-triangle face index to patch texture's left or right triangle patch. (odd number to left, even number to right).
+triangle index to each Mesh Colors Patch.

+Implementation Steps:

+color material color working. shader code needed too.

+triangles in checkbox color pattern, so we can see triangles?

+pair triangles to form quad.

+quads in checkbox color pattern, so we can see quad pairing.

+compute the size of each quad/tri patch occupy. binned to sizes.

+render quad/tri to texture. packs and bins to one big texture.

+render mip-mapped textures. packs each level to one texture.

+show the packed textures.

+finally, render model with the new Mesh Colors Patch Texture.